 The thought is that the cervix closes at the same rate as it takes for your uterus to return back to normal size.

 Postpartum sex will feel different for every woman.

-In general, postpartum sex can be painful.
+In general, many new moms report that postpartum sex is painful.
 This is totally normal – and usually indicates that you might need more time to heal.

 In addition, some women might feel “loose” while other women might feel “tight.”

-In order to understand this difference, we need to go over what happened during the delivery.
+In order to understand this difference, we need to go over the physical changes that happen during the delivery.